 - High or low fertility levels or pH index

-- Existence of contracts for growing seed or specialty grains, or application of manure
+- Existence of contracts for growing seed or specialty grains, or manure application

 - USDA program variables, such as crop bases and assigned yields

 - Other services performed by the tenant

 Additional survey information about cash rental rates by county is available from USDANational Agricultural Statistic Service(NASS).

 Details about setting a fair cash rent can be found in the following Ag Decision Maker Information Files, located under Whole Farm, Leasing.